 Meals for one day

-Typical prices for Food in Nairobi are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Nairobi, but your costs will vary based on your travel style.
+Typical prices for food in Nairobi are listed below.
+These actual costs are from real travelers and can give you an idea of the food prices in Nairobi.
+However, your individual costs will vary based on your travel style, selected restaurants, and the items that you order.

 Calculated from travelers like you